 8. DON’T wear revealing clothes

 Since we are in the presence of God Himself during our worship, we should take care not to wear immodest, revealing clothes.
+We should always dress modestly (this applies to both men and women).
 Check out our post on dressing for an Orthodox church service for helpful tips and guidelines.

 9. DON’T take Communion if you show up late